 Barn doors are fine for washrooms off a bedroom like a primary or guest bedroom where you can close the bedroom door and you won’t be disturbed by any outside traffic.

 Photo: Debi Collinson|Add Value To Your Home

-What rules are being broken in our top picture?
+What rules are being broken in our picture here?

 1. The door is on a short wall so it can’t open up wide.
 People have to squeeze into the opening showing.

 2. The door leads to a bathroom off a living room.
-There is a slight gap so curious kiddos can peak in and noises can be heard from the living room.
+There is a slight gap so curious kiddos can peak in not to mention noises can be heard from the living room.
+Oh my!!!

 With thought and planning, putting the right barn door in the right location will not only make your room look stunning, in the long run it would add value to your home.
 What barn door are you going to try?

-Welcome!
+I help busy homeowners, just like you, to style their house to make it a stunning retreat, where they can live and enjoy their home.
+I help homeowners, make money beyond their wildest expectations from the sale of their house by guiding them when they’re getting their house to sell. — Hi!
 I’m Debi Collinson.
-Designer.
+Home Stylist.
 Stager.
 Real Estate Investor.
-In 2006, at the request of a realtor, I staged my very first home.
-Staging houses was just starting to become popular.
-I watched every staging show on HGTV that I could find.
-I was very nervous staging my first house, but the sellers liked their newly redesigned home so much that they turned down an offer for full asking price.
-I went back to design school and have never looked back.
-Since 2006, I have been staging & designing spaces to make them look like they belong in a magazine page, and buying “fixer uppers” to fix up & either sell for a healthy profit or to rent them out.
+It all started back in 2006, at the request of a realtor, where I nervously staged my very first home.
+But the sellers liked their newly styled home so much that they turned down an offer for full asking price.
+I went back to design school and the rest is history. — In my spare time, LOL, I buy “fixer uppers” to fix up & either sell for a healthy profit or to rent.
+I’m currently living in my 8th “fixer upper.”
 Sign up to receive my e-mails of how to make your home stunning, how to sell your house for top dollar AND how to become financially independent one fixer upper at a time!